 When explorers first entered the Valley, they found the toe of two glaciers occupying the basin where two beautiful, but distinct lakes sit today.
 Surrounded by cascading waterfalls, a muddy, silt-laden lake can be found where the Buttress Range meets the slopes of Mount Mageik and Mount Martin.
 Closer to Katmai Pass, a turquoise colored lake can be found.

 It is a mere bump on the Valley’s floor and rises only 200 feet (65 meters) above its surface, but despite its small size this volcanic dome marks the vent of the largest volcanic eruption of the 20th century.
 When explorers first entered the Valley, this was one of the hottest areas and the dome still wafts warm steam.
 Superheated jets of steam from nearby fumaroles cooked the surrounding ash and pumice and deposited kaleidoscopes of minerals.
-The area near Novarupta is the most colorful in the Valley.Novarupta is located approximately 14 miles from the Windy Creek trailhead on the Valley Road and about two miles one way from the Baked Mountain Huts.
+The area near Novarupta is the most colorful in the Valley.Novarupta is located approximately 14 miles from the Windy Creek trailhead on the Valley Road.
 Water draining from perennial snowfields is typically available near Novarupta, even in late summer.

 River Crossings in the Valley of Ten Thousand Smokes